 - Pillar 1 sets out minimum regulatory capital requirements - Pillar 2 sets out key principles for supervisory review of Bank's risk management framework and its capital adequacy - Pillar 3 aims to encourage market discipline by developing set of disclosure requirements by banks that allow market participants to assess key pieces of information on the scope of application, capital, risk exposures, risk assessment processes and hence the capital adequacy of the Bank.
-Further, providing disclosures that are based on a common framework is an effective means of informing the market about exposure to those risks and provides a consistent and comprehensive disclosure framework than enhances comparability, an effective means of informing the market about exposure to those risks and provides a consistent and comprehensive disclosure framework than enhances comparability.
+Further, providing disclosures that are based on a common framework is an effective means of informing the market about exposure to those risks and provides a consistent and comprehensive disclosure framework that enhances comparability.